jump-fortress/site/README.md

 ```

 > [!TIP]
-> to generate typescript types from the api.. (with the api up)
+> to generate typescript types from the api.. (with the api up!!)
 >
 > ```sh
 > cd web